Massacre Canyon: Afterwards

 The last week of August, Williamson was back in Massacre Canyon.
 He covered the dead with dirt broken down from the banks.
 The number of Pawnee victims on the battlefield range from at least 50 to "156".
 A source often quoted is Agent William Burgess, who stated that "20 men, 39 women and 10 children" were killed.

-Pawnees taken captive were let loose after a request from the whites.
-Before long they joined their tribe.
+Pawnees taken captive by the Sioux were released at the behest of the whites to rejoin their tribe.

-The Pawnee received $9,000 for the loss of more than 100 horses, 20 tons of dried meat and all sorts of equipment.
+Following the massacre, the Pawnee received $9,000 for the loss of more than 100 horses, 20 tons of dried meat and all sorts of equipment.
 The money came from the annuities of the Sioux, as stipulated in the 1868 Sioux Treaty, Article 1.

 This incident, in particular, caused the government nationwide to intensify "its efforts to keep the Indians confined to their reservation" in an endeavor to curtail intertribal warfare.
 On a local level, Maj.
 Gen. George Crook "dispatched a small force" to protect the Pawnee Agency.
 The presence of troops did not stop the Sioux raids.

 In the Lakota winter count of Cloud-Shield, the victory is remembered as the winter "they killed many Pawnees on the Republican river."
-The Pawnee Indians talk about "The hunters that were massacred".
+The Pawnee Indians talk about "The hunters that were massacred".In the South Band Pawnee dialect, the area around Trenton is known as paareesuʾ ahrirakurahatka, "where the hunters were killed."

-Dog Chief, being young, gave the bear claw necklace of his dead brother to the son of the Indian Agent Burgess for safekeeping.
+Dog Chief, being young, gave the bear claw necklace of his dead brother, Sky Chief, to the son of the Indian Agent Burgess for safekeeping.
 When some Pawnees tried to get it back, they failed.
 In 1920, Chawi Pawnee chief Lone Chief visited Burgess in Chicago and brought the necklace back.

 It was half a century after the battle before the Pawnee and the Sioux smoked the pipe of peace during the Massacre Canyon Pow Wow in 1925.